Medieval medicine of Western Europe: Pagan and folk medicine

 Hildegard of Bingen was an example of a medieval medical practitioner who, while educated in classical Greek medicine, also utilized folk medicine remedies.
 Her understanding of the plant based medicines informed her commentary on the humors of the body and the remedies she described in her medical text Causae et curae were influenced by her familiarity with folk treatments of disease.
 In the rural society of Hildegard's time, much of the medical care was provided by women, along with their other domestic duties.
 Kitchens were stocked with herbs and other substances required in folk remedies for many ailments.
 Causae et curae illustrated a view of symbiosis of the body and nature, that the understanding of nature could inform medical treatment of the body.
 However, Hildegard maintained the belief that the root of disease was a compromised relationship between a person and God.
 Many parallels between pagan and Christian ideas about disease existed during the early Middle Ages.
 Christian views of disease differed from those held by pagans because of a fundamental difference in belief: Christians' belief in a personal relationship with God greatly influenced their views on medicine.

 Evidence of pagan influence on emerging Christian medical practice was provided by many prominent early Christian thinkers, such as Origen, Clement of Alexandria, and Augustine, who studied natural philosophy and held important aspects of secular Greek philosophy that were in line with Christian thought.
 They believed faith supported by sound philosophy was superior to simple faith.
 The classical idea of the physician as a selfless servant who had to endure unpleasant tasks and provide necessary, often painful treatment was of great influence on early Christian practitioners.
 The metaphor was not lost on Christians who viewed Christ as the ultimate physician.
 Pagan philosophy had previously held that the pursuit of virtue should not be secondary to bodily concerns.
 Similarly, Christians felt that, while caring for the body was important, it was second to spiritual pursuits.
-The relationship between faith and the bodies ailments explains why most medieval medical practice was performed by Christian monks.
+The relationship between faith and the body's ailments explains why most medieval medical practice was performed by Christian monks.